fgrandel/meteor-versioning/README.md

 * We should implement a versioned text type so that we can track and merge in-field changes for strings.
 This requires implementation of a treedoc balancing / treedoc OT protocol.
+* There is no good abort() implementation yet if commiting a transaction hits a bug.
+Errors during commit should not occur unless you hit a bug.
+  If this happens then your undo/redo stack will most probably be invalid and you cannot be sure that you have a consistent database.
+Please report all errors during commit and I'll fix them as quickly as possible.

 Package Dependencies